FedorSmirnov89/UdacityCppCapRos/README.md

 # Capstone Project
-Repository for the repository of the project submitted as the capstone of the Udacity course on C++.
+Repository for the project submitted as the capstone of the Udacity course on C++.

 ****